Alex-II/Alex-II.github.io/_posts/2017-12-29-functional_java_8.md

 Pure functions don't have side-effects

-	1. does not change some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value, such as mutation of mutable objects (we want deterministic output to our input and the output is solely under the form of the returned value) [wiki, wiki, wiki]
+i) does not change some state outside its scope or has an observable interaction with its calling functions or the outside world besides returning a value, such as mutation of mutable objects (we want deterministic output to our input and the output is solely under the form of the returned value) [wiki, wiki, wiki]

-	2. does not depend on anything that changes as well: The function result value cannot depend on any hidden information or state that may change while program execution proceeds or between different executions of the program
+ii) does not depend on anything that changes as well: The function result value cannot depend on any hidden information or state that may change while program execution proceeds or between different executions of the program
 		* We want lazy evaluation

 ## Functional Style vs (Purely) Functional Programming